-No, I don’t mean to say that have you applied before.
-We hope that you don’t have to be an MBA re-applicant to decide this and wish that most get it right the first time around.
+No, I don’t mean to suggest that you should’ve applied before to be good at applications.
+We hope that you don’t end up being a MBA re-applicant to learn what works and what doesn’t.
+We hope that you get it right the first time around.

-What you should evaluate is how often you write – not just cryptic emails, but formal business communication.
+What you should evaluate is how often you write – not just cryptic emails or the occasional blog, but formal business communication.
 This also depends on the nature of your job and the kind of person you are.

 Writing business school essays can be thought of as an extension of say writing SMART goals in your yearly appraisals or even basic things such as minutes of meetings.